mintyfrankie/project-elissa/README.md

 ## TODO

-- [ ] Setup devcontainer with selenium and chrome
+- [ ] Enforce Pydantic models across modules and update DatabaseClient notation
-- [ ] Find ways to exclude irrelevant products in the database
 - [ ] For reviews, it lacks the rating and title for reviews outside of France.
 Need to find a way to get them.
+- [ ] Find ways to exclude irrelevant products in the database
+- [ ] Setup pytest Github CI/CD
+- [ ] Setup Dashboard Prototype
+- [ ] Setup devcontainer with selenium and chrome
-- [ ] Enforce Pydantic models across modules
+- [ ] Update README